cyqsimon/img_dedup/README.md

-# img_kernel_convolution
+# img_dedup
-Kernel convolution algorithm written in Rust
+Image deduplicator written in Rust

 Currently a stub.
 Work in progress